awsdocs/aws-cdk-guide/doc_source/home.md

 ## About Amazon Web Services<a name="about_aws"></a>

 Amazon Web Services \(AWS\) is a collection of digital infrastructure services that developers can use when developing their applications\.
-The services include computing, storage, database, and application synchronization \(messaging and queuing\)\.
+The services include computing, storage, database, and application synchronization \(messaging and queueing\)\.

 AWS uses a pay\-as\-you\-go service model\.
 You are charged only for the services that you — or your applications — use\.
 Also, to make AWS useful as a platform for prototyping and experimentation, AWS offers a free usage tier, in which services are free below a certain level of usage\.
 For more information about AWS costs and the free usage tier, see [Test\-Driving AWS in the Free Usage Tier](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-free-tier.html)\.